Frequently Asked Questions

 The interview lasts no longer than a half hour.
 Please refer to the How to Apply section for guidelines regarding the application process and the link to the online Application Form, as well as further information on the College Challenge.

 The application process for the Vogue Intensive Summer Course consists of the online application form.
 After reviewing your application form, the Admissions team will inform you of the result of your application.

-All applicants are required to have a good command of the English language and must be 18 years or older upon starting the course.
 For the one-year Vogue Fashion Foundation Diploma, the entry requirements include the following: